The source of full entropy for automotive, computing, critical infrastructure, IoT, mobile & security applications

 ID Quantique introduces its true Quantum Random Number Generator (QRNG) Chip, which offers the highest attainable security and robustness for the generation of random bits.
 It is ideal for use in the automotive, computing, critical infrastructure, IoT, mobile and security applications where compact size and resistance to external environmental perturbations are critical.

-Based on a technology concept and patent from IDQ, the Quantis QRNG Chip harnesses true quantum randomness from the shot noise of a light source captured by a CMOS image sensor.
+Based on a technology concept and patent from IDQ, Quantis QRNG chips harness true quantum randomness from the shot noise of a light source captured by a CMOS image sensor.

 Only Quantum RNGs are intrinsically random, provably secure and future proof.
 Quantum physics is probabilistic on a fundamental level, which means that they can produce unpredictable outcomes in a robust, transparent and well controlled way.
-Since the entropy source is described with fundamental models, all properties of the entropy source are understood and the security can be proven.
-Additionally the Quantis QRNG Chip provides full entropy instantaneously from the very first bit.
+Since the entropy source is described with fundamental models, all properties of the entropy source are understood, and the security can be proven.
+Additionally, Quantis QRNG chips provide full entropy instantaneously from the very first bit.

 Quantis QRNG core technology